lullimat/arXiv-2505.23647/README.md

 Welcome to the repository related to the paper published on arXiv [https://arxiv.org/abs/2505.23647](https://arxiv.org/abs/2505.23647).
 In order to use this repository you should have cloned it from the parent project [idea.deploy](https://github.com/lullimat/idea.deploy) in the directory ./papers by means of the local python script idpy-papers.py and switch to 'devel' branch by means of `git checkout devel` command.

-In order to open the present Jupyter notebook "LatticeMomentumBalance.ipynb" you should perform the following steps
+In order to open the present Jupyter notebook "MultiPhaseTolmanTuning.ipynb" you should perform the following steps
 - install the [idea.deploy](https://github.com/lullimat/idea.deploy) project, following the instructions in the README.md in the section "Installation"
 - load the idea.deploy python virtual environment: if you installed the bash aliases for the [idea.deploy](https://github.com/lullimat/idea.deploy) project you can issue the command "idpy-load"
 - launch locally the Jupyter server with "idpy-jupyter" or "idpy-jupyter-lab"